 ACF Regionals uses the standard ACF distribution.

-This tournament is intended to be similar in difficulty to 2022 ACF Regionals.
-While writing submissions, please keep in mind the following:
+This tournament is intended to be easier than ACF Regionals 2018, close in difficulty to ACF Regionals 2019, and slightly easier than ACF Regionals 2020.
+While writing submissions, please keep the following in mind:

 Mirrors will by default be regional.
-If any sites end up being online, ACF reserves the right to move teams and staffers between sites.
-ACF intends to mirror 2022 ACF Regionals in the following regions:
+One benefit of online tournaments, however, is that smaller sites can be condensed without creating transportation barriers.
+ACF reserves the right to move teams and staffers between sites.
+ACF intends to mirror 2021 ACF Regionals in the following regions:

 If you have any questions, email email@example.com.